karya-inc/dataset-hindi-mundari-translation/README.md

 # Hindi to Mundari Translation Dataset Corpus

 This corpus contains a collection of sentence pairs that have been translated from Hindi to Mundari.
 The dataset was created as part of a collaboration between Microsoft Research India, Indian Institute of Technology Kharagpur, and Karya.
+This dataset is realeased under the non-commercial version of the Karya Public License.
+Please read the "License" section below for a high-level summary of what you are allowed and not allowed to do under this license.

 ## Dataset Description